-Graduate students desiring on-campus housing should contact the Office of Residence Life for information.
-Those wishing to live on campus will be placed based on availability of spaces.
+Graduate students interested in oncampus housing should contact the Office of Residence Life for more information.

-We also offer a "Nightly Niagara" housing option to graduate students, on a limited basis, in the residence halls at \$35 per night during the academic year.
+The university also offers a "Nightly Niagara" housing option to graduate students, on a limited basis, in the residence halls at \$35 per night during the academic year.
 Inquiries may be directed to the Office of Residence Life in O'Shea Hall, via the Web at www.niagara. edu/nightly-niagara.